-A travel guide to 4000 islands laos
+A travel guide to DON DET, LAOS in the 4000 islands

 After two and a half weeks of traveling Laos, there was lots of mud, sitting on the floor, monsoons, and loads of long, wild forms of transportation.
 Needless to say we were ready for some budget luxury and we hit the jackpot.